 A bee begins life as an egg.
 Eggs destined to be females are fertilized and male eggs are not, but it’s logical to begin calculating lifespan just after the egg is laid.
 In a honey bee colony, the egg goes through the first three stages of metamorphosis—egg, larva, and pupa—very quickly.
 The whole cycle takes about three weeks, give or take, or about 20 to 21 days.
 At the end of that period, all of which occurs inside a brood cell, an adult worker bee will emerge.
-A honey bee queen develops more quickly, on the order of 16 days, and the drones take longer, about 24 days.
+A honey bee queen develops more quickly, about 16 days, and the drones take longer, about 24 days.

-Most worker bees—those born in spring, summer, and early fall—will have an adult lifespan of about four-to-six weeks on average.
+Most worker bees—those born in spring, summer, and early fall—will have an adult lifespan of four-to-six weeks on average.
 Some won’t make it that long and others may go another week or two, but four-to-six weeks is a good average number.
 Basically, worker bees toil until they drop, so their name is apt.

-As with most animals, the bee lifespan is predetermined by genetics and influenced by environment.
+As with most animals, the bee’s lifespan is predetermined by genetics and influenced by the environment.
 A good, healthful environment may maximize its lifespan, while a poor environment may shorten it.
 I say “may” because the world is full of threats and misadventures.
 A healthy bee may get eaten by a bird, run into by a car, or stepped on by a deer.
 Pesticides, too, are a problem, as are lawn mowers, bee wolves, and fly swatters.
 The world is a perilous place.

 Honey bees are not unique

 As for timing, the adult or active portion of a honey bee lifespan is similar to that of most other bees.
 Most solitary bees, for example, emerge as adults and have that same four-to-six weeks to build a nest, mate, and produce the next generation.